TAI Anka: Anka-S

 Anka-S is a serial production configuration of Anka.
 It is equipped with a SATCOM antenna and a national flight control computer.
 Like Block A and Block B, Anka-S is powered by Thielert Centurion 2.0S.
-On the other hand, Turkish Engine Industries (TEI) indigenously developed TEI PD170 and PD180st engines that are capable of running with diesel and JP-8 jet fuel.
+On the other hand, Turkish Engine Industries (TEI) indigenously developed TEI-PD170 and TEI-PD180ST engines that are capable of running with diesel and JP-8 jet fuel.

 On 25 October 2013, Turkish Undersecretariat for Defence Industry (SSM) ordered 10 Anka-S UAVs and 12 ground control stations for $290 million ($220.6 million + TRY 137 million).
 The UAVs would be delivered in three batches (2+4+4).

 In 2016, media reported that the TAI was manufacturing 4 Anka-S UAVs for the armed forces.
 The first two of these aircraft were to be equipped with StarFIRE 380-HDL FLIR payload.
 However, these would be replaced with Aselsan CATS later on.

 On 17 August 2018, Directorate for Defence Industries announced that the Anka-S completed its first live fire tests.
-The platform was tested with MAM-L ammunition developed by the Roketsan.
+The platform was tested with MAM-L ammunition developed by Roketsan.
 In September, Ismail Demir, director of the Turkey's defence industry authority, shared a picture of the first Anka-S equipped with Aselsan CATS optical system.
 TAI delivered 2 more Anka-S to Turkish Air Force in September 2018, increasing the Anka-S inventory of Turkish Air Force to 8 aircraft.
 TAI is planning to deliver a total of 10 Anka-S to Turkish Air Force before 2019.

 In August 2018, the Anka-S carried out Turkey's first "satellite-controlled airstrike" according to the Turkish Presidency of Defense Industries.
 In December, Anka completed its first flight with an engine manufactured domestically.
 In 2019, Anka broke its endurance records, flying longer than 24 hours.

 Although Anka have an operational range of about 100 miles, satellite-enabled Anka-S is capable of flying beyond "line of sight".